rometaidla/CarND-Path-Planning-Project/README.md

 #### The car is able to change lanes

-Candidate trajectories with lane changes is created and cost is calculate for them.
-When cost for trajectories with lane changes is lower than current lane, vehicle changes lane.
+Candidate trajectories with all possible lane changes is created and cost is calculate for them.
+When cost for trajectories with lane changes is lower than keeping current lane, vehicle changes lane.
 See `behaviour_planner.cpp` [line 49-61](./src/behavior_planner.cpp#L49).

 ## How to use